pnsaeta/p064/docs/LA-LinearAlgebra.md

 ### A Slightly Silly but Informative Example

 Suppose we revise the rule for multiplication of a directed line segment (an arrow) by a scalar to yield the zero vector for all vectors and scalars: $$\alpha \vb{v} = \vb{0}$$.
 This rule violates only one of the ten axioms, making it *not* a vector space.
-Which axion does it violate?
+Which axiom does it violate?

 ## Linear Operators